Nakivater/MyPortfolio/README.md

 Smarty generates web content through the placement of special Smarty tags within a document.
 These tags are processed and substituted with other code.
 Tags are directives for Smarty that are enclosed by template delimiters.
 These directives can be variables, denoted by a dollar sign ($), functions, logical or loop statements.
 Smarty allows PHP programmers to define custom functions that can be accessed using Smarty tags.
 2 blackjackAnimation - based on JQuery, implementation of the game "black jack".
 3 korzina - online store project, based on php
+4 Regexp - project based on technology of regular expressions